ArzaqDoudar/landing-page/README.md

 To get started, open `js/app.js` and start building out the app's functionality

 For specific, detailed instructions, look at the project instructions in the Udacity Classroom.

+## Description

+landing page with dynamic navigation.

+## Usage

+To provide a way for the user to navigate to diffrent sections inside page.

+## dependencies

+- no dependency on anything